learn-academy-2019-charlie/javascript-intro-assessments-jasoncheng20/js-intro.md

 return refers to the output of a function - whatever input goes into the () of a function outputs according to the return line of code.
 However, this output is not necessarily visible.

+You be able to use the result of one function somewhere else in your program without printing it by using return instead of console.log(). console.log will print the result to be seen visibly by the user, but return will output the result to be accessed within the program.

 #### 6. What is one thing we did in class this week that helped you learn the most?
 I really appreciate the pattern of having lectures to establish a lesson and helping us familiarize a concept, and then having a lot of time to practice using those concepts in the exercises and challenges.